 How is Cryptocurrency Taxed

 Crypto received as income is taxed as income and may incur self-employment tax and income tax depending on the situation.
-Crypto that leads to a capital gain is taxed as a long-term capital gain if you have held the crypto for at least a year, and it’s a short-term gain if you held the crypto for less than a year.
+Crypto that results in a capital gain is taxed as a long-term capital gain if you have held the crypto for more than a year, and as a short-term capital gain if you held it for exactly one year or less.

 Misconceptions About Reporting Requirements